 In addition to Tapestry, there are plenty more experiences to further strengthen partnerships.

 - Parents evenings to update on progress

 - Inviting parents into school to share in their child's learning

 - Information sessions about aspects of the children’s learning

-- Reading diaries are sent home daily where both parents and practitioners can record listening to children read
+- Reading diaries are sent home daily where both parents and practitioners can record listening to children reading

 - Half termly celebration assemblies

-- Leaflets to enhance learning at home through the seven areas of learning as set out in the Early Years Foundation Stage curriculum, available to down load on the school website.
+- Information leaflets shared that will help support learning at home through the seven areas of learning as set out in the Early Years Foundation Stage curriculum